 In 1977, a BBC film crew accompanied Lawrence Durrell back to the city that had spawned his most acclaimed novels.
 Acting every inch the aging imperialist, he kvetched about the posters outside the old Rialto Cinema, all printed now in incomprehensible Arabic: “In our time, film posters were billed in several languages.”
 (One does have to wonder if he complained at similar length about the monolingual English posters in his home country…)

-Alexandria has indeed become more and more of an Egyptian city since the revolution, a city whose people are only too happy to offer up an entirely different narrative of its history than the one I’ve presented in this book — and this other narrative is, I hasten to add, every bit as valid.
+So, Alexandria has been returned to the people of Egypt since the revolution.
+Its current inhabitants are only too happy to offer up an entirely different narrative of its history than the one I’ve presented in this book.
 Consider what one local said to the travel writer Tony Perrottet in 2002: “We were taught in our schools to call the time before Islam the Age of Ignorance.”

 Whether more or less ignorant than it used to be, the new Alexandria has continued to grow in size and importance.
-With a population of some 5 million souls, it now dwarfs the ancient city at its peak, and stands today as the busiest port in the Mediterranean, a vital international conduit not only for food but for the oil and natural gas that reach it via pipelines from all over the Middle East.
+With a population of some 5 million souls, it now dwarfs the ancient city at its peak, and stands today as the busiest port in the Mediterranean, a vital international conduit not only for food but for the oil that reaches it via pipelines from all over the Middle East.

 One other grandiose monument to Alexandria’s past, however, has been brought to fruition.
-During the 1980s, Egypt’s president-for-life Hosni Mubarak began campaigning to build a Bibliotheca Alexandrina — more commonly known in English as the New Library of Alexandria.
-Nations across North America, Europe, and the Middle East were inspired by the hallowed name to contribute $220 million to the cause.
-The complex which finally opened in 2002 is a monument to internationalism; its striking granite façade is covered with the alphabets of the world.
+During the 1980s, Egypt’s president-for-life Hosni Mubarak launched a campaign to build a Bibliotheca Alexandrina — more commonly known in English as the New Library of Alexandria.
+Governments and private donors across North America, Europe, and the Middle East were inspired by the hallowed name to contribute $220 million to the cause.
+The finished complex, which opened in 2002, is a monument to internationalism; its striking granite façade is covered with the alphabets of the world.
 Inside is space for 8 million books, along with four museums, countless freestanding exhibits, and even a planetarium to celebrate the proud legacy of Alexandrian astronomy.
 It is, noted James Traub in an article for Foreign Policy magazine, “the one interior space in Alexandria that is elegant, clean, shiny, and welcoming.”
 So far, the New Library of Alexandria has weathered the volatile politics of Egypt relatively unscathed; amidst the tumult of the Arab Spring in 2011, student volunteers linked arms around the complex to protect it from the rioters who were trying to burn down anything that bore any taint of Mubarak’s autocratic regime.

 How should we see this New Library of Alexandria?
 As the earnest monument to learning and cross-cultural dialog which it professes to be?
 Or as one more useless monument to one more useless Middle Eastern autocrat’s vainglory, a tragic white elephant in a country still plagued by poverty and countless other basic social ills?